Bryan Magee: Interviews with philosophers

-Magee's most important influence in popular culture were his efforts to make philosophy accessible to the layman.

-In 1970–71 he presented a series for BBC Radio 3 entitled Conversations with Philosophers.
+An important influence in popular culture was his effort to make philosophy accessible to the layman.
+In 1970–1971, he presented a series for BBC Radio 3 entitled Conversations with Philosophers.
 The series took the form of Magee in conversation with a number of contemporary British philosophers, discussing both their own work, and the work of earlier 20th-century British philosophers.
 The series began with an introductory conversation between Magee and Anthony Quinton.
 Other programmes included discussions on Bertrand Russell, G. E. Moore and J. L. Austin, Ludwig Wittgenstein, and the relationship between philosophy and religion, among others.
 Extracts of each of the conversations were printed in The Listener shortly after broadcast.
 And extensively revised versions of all the discussions would be made available in the 1971 book Modern British Philosophy.
 Karl Popper would appear in the series twice and Magee would soon after write an introductory book on his philosophy that was first published in 1973.

-In 1978 Magee presented 15 dialogues with noted philosophers for BBC Television in a series called Men of Ideas.
-This was a series that, as noted in The Daily Telegraph, "achieved the near-impossible feat of presenting to a mass audience recondite issues of philosophy without compromising intellectual integrity or losing ratings" and "attracted a steady one million viewers per show."
-Following an "Introduction to Philosophy", presented by Magee in discussion with Isaiah Berlin, Magee discussed topics like Marxist philosophy, the Frankfurt School, the ideas of Noam Chomsky and modern Existentialism in subsequent episodes.
+In 1978, Magee presented 15 dialogues with noted philosophers for BBC Television in a series called Men of Ideas.
+As The Daily Telegraph noted, this series "achieved the near-impossible feat of presenting to a mass audience recondite issues of philosophy without compromising intellectual integrity or losing ratings" and "attracted a steady one million viewers per show."
+Following an "Introduction to Philosophy", presented by Magee in discussion with Isaiah Berlin, Magee discussed topics like Marxist philosophy, the Frankfurt School, the ideas of Noam Chomsky, and modern Existentialism in subsequent episodes.
 During the broadcast run, edited shorter versions of the discussions were published weekly in The Listener magazine.
 Extensively revised versions of the dialogues within the Men of Ideas series (which featured Iris Murdoch) were originally published in a book of the same name that is now sold under the title of Talking Philosophy.
 DVDs of the series are sold to academic institutions with the title Contemporary Philosophy.
-Neither this series nor its 1987 'sequel' are available for purchase by home users but most of the episodes are freely available on Youtube.
+Neither this series nor its 1987 'sequel' are available for purchase by home users but most of the episodes are freely available on YouTube.